cloud-native-toolkit/automation-solutions/boms/software/oms/files/README.md

 - You are able to login to the OpenShift cluster and obtain an OpenShift login token

 - Cloud Pak entitlement key, this can be obtained from visiting the [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary) as described above.

+### DB2 Data - Load

+⚠️⚠️⚠️⚠️ Recommendations : Refer IBM Sterling OMS data load appraoch which pre-populates the database with the 1200 tables and index

+Load factory setup data for Sterling Store Engagement (Legacy) - https://www.ibm.com/docs/en/order-management-sw/10.0?topic=lfsd-load-factory-setup-data-sterling-store-engagement-legacy

+As result, Database will be populated with 1200 tables and indexes on hosted environemnt which should happen successfully before you attempt to deploy IBM Sterling OMS

 ### Installing Sterling OMS